enfyy/fneo/README.md

 ## What do the different versions mean?
 The self contained versions have everything needed to run contained in one file (which in return makes them quite large.) while the framework dependant versions do not and thus require a installation of the .NET 6 framework on your computer.

+## You found a bug or have improvement ideas?
+Feel free to create a new issue here on github.